Latent Emissions, Chakaia Booker

 Additional visitor parking is available at a somewhat greater distance from the Museum in the Eck Visitor Center/Bookstore parking lot.
 Enter campus via Notre Dame Avenue and access the parking lot by either turning left at the Main Gate house, or left at the next road.
 You can park there up to one hour free of charge.

 Monday–Friday: Evening Event Parking

 At 4:45 p.m. during the week the gates to the faculty/staff lots,such as the B Lot south of the stadium, are automatically lifted via a timing mechanism and you can park there for free.
-You can also park in any C lot free of charge after 4:00 pm. and on non-football game day weekends.
-The C lots closest to the Snite Museum are Joyce, Walsh Architecture, and Compton.
+You can also park in any non-gated C lot free of charge after 4:00 pm. and on non-football game day weekends.
+The C lots closest to the Snite Museum are Walsh Architecture, Joyce and Compton.

 FRIENDS OF THE SNITE MUSEUM COMPLIMENTARY PARKING ON WEEKDAYS